KWillets/lcp-quicksort/README.md

 The point where B is > C is the same as where B > A.

-We can reverse > and < if needed (a property which I will call "direction"), if C > A,B.
+We can reverse > and < if needed (a property which I will call "direction"), if C > A,B.  Use of a pivot typically creates two ranges with opposite direction.

 In quicksort, the obvious candidate for C is the pivot P_prev from a previous phase of the sort; every element in a recursive call to quicksort has been compared to P\_prev in the preceding round (except the initial call, where P\_prev can be considered to be the